deepakmishrah1995/e-commerce/README.md

-# E-Commerce App ABHISHEK KUMAR VISHEN
+# E-Commerce App deepak mishra

 A simple E-commerce application using React Js and Fake store API, it fetches products from fake store API.